jadenAB27-gif/program-3a/README.md

-# program-3-c-
+# program-3a
 C module 3

-EX NO:3-c) Read and print the elements of first row of an array.
+EX NO:3-a) Read and print the elements of first row of an array.

 Date:19/10/2025

-Name: VASANTH S
+Date: 26/03/26
+Name: JADEN SAMUEL ABRAHAM

-Ref no: 25017538
+Ref no: 25003451

 AIM:
 To write a C program to read the elements of an array and print the first element of each row.